Easy Fixes for Disk Cleanup Not Working Windows 10/8/7 - Qiling

 Step 1.
 Download and install Qiling Partition Master Suite.

 Step 4.
-When the scan is complete, click "Done" to finish cleaning system junk files.
+After the scan is complete, click "Done" to finish cleaning system junk files.

 Possible solutions to Disk Cleanup Not Working in Windows 10/8/7

-When you run Disk Cleanup to remove junk files, it may work not work correctly.
-Disk Cleanup could not delete files or completely freeze up.
-To troubleshoot these issues, try the quick fixes blow.
+If Disk Cleanup isn't working correctly, it may not delete files or even freeze up.
+To troubleshoot these issues, try the following quick fixes.

 Fix 1.
 Use Windows Update Troubleshooter